 The NAV per share of each share class of the fund is calculated at 8:00 a.m., 11:00 a.m. and 2:00 p.m.
 Central time (each an "NAV calculation time") on each business day that the fund is open.
 If a purchase order is received on a business day by 2:00 p.m.
 Central time and payment in federal funds is received by the fund by the close of the Federal Reserve wire transfer system (normally, 5:00 p.m.
-Central time), then dividends will begin to accrue on the same business day after 2:00 p.m.
+Central time), then dividends will begin to accrue on the same business day that the wire purchase order is received.
+If a purchase order is received on a business day after 2:00 p.m.
 Central time, you will begin to accrue dividends the next business day.
 Also, in the event a wire purchase order is placed by 2:00 p.m.
 Central time but an anticipated wire payment is not received by the fund by the close of the Federal Reserve wire transfer system that same day (normally, 5:00 p.m.
 Central time), your purchase may be canceled and you may be liable for any resulting losses or fees incurred by the fund, or by the fund's transfer agent or custodian.

-Redemption proceeds to be paid by wire will normally be paid to the domestic bank account designated in the current records of the fund's transfer agent on the same day of the redemption order if the redemption order is accepted in proper form by the transfer agent by one of the NAV calculation times listed above.
+Redemption proceeds to be paid by wire will normally be paid to the domestic bank account designated in the current records of the fund's transfer agent on the same day of the redemption order, if the redemption order is accepted in proper form by the transfer agent by one of the NAV calculation times listed above.
 Redemption proceeds will normally be paid by the close of the Federal Reserve wire system (normally, 5:00 p.m.
 Central time).
 You will not earn a dividend on the day a redemption order is accepted.